ibm-cloud-docs/cis/getting-started.md

 Next, begin protecting and improving the performance of your web service by entering your domain or a subdomain.

-**Note:** Please specify DNS zones.
+Please specify DNS zones.
 You can configure the nameservers for these domains or subdomains at the domain's registrar or DNS provider.
 Do not use CNAMEs.
+{:note}

 ![Getting Started](images/overview-setup-step2.png)

 The Overview screen will show your domain in `Pending` status.
 Your domain will remain `Pending` until you complete Step 4.

-**Note:** The IBM CIS instance cannot be deleted after a domain has been added.
+The IBM CIS instance cannot be deleted after a domain has been added.
 To delete the instance, please delete the domain from the instance first.
+{:note}

 ### Step 3.
 Set up your DNS records (optional).
 Before transitioning the traffic for your domain to CIS, we strongly recommend that you import or re-create your DNS records in CIS.
 You can choose to skip this step, but if your DNS records are not configured properly in CIS, it could leave parts of your website inaccessible.